A bachelor degree (hons) with a 2:1 or non-UK equivalent in a social sciences, humanities or related discipline.

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
-To find out more, read Language for Communication and Society (6 weeks) and Language for Social Science and Arts: Communication and Society (10 weeks).
+To find out more, read Language for Politics and Society (6 weeks) and Language for Social Sciences and Arts: Politics and Society (10 weeks).

 If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.